First Input Delay (FID) measures the delay between a user’s first interaction and the moment the browser can respond.

 Let’s get started.

-First Input Delay is the time it takes for the browser to respond to the first user interaction on a page.
+As I said, FID tracks how long it takes for the browser to begin processing the first user interaction on a page.
 FID measures the delay after distinct actions like clicks or taps.
-Scrolls and zooms don’t trigger the FID metric.
+Scrolls and zooms don’t trigger this metric.

-Human perception hasn’t changed much since then.
-And Google also treats 100ms as the libe between good and bad FID.
+Human perception likely hasn’t changed much since then.
+And Google also treats 100ms as the line between good and bad FID.

 Now, FID tracks the delay after only the first input.
 Why is that?

 Well, first impressions are everything on the web.
-Users instantly leave and most likely don’t return if a website frustrates them on their first visit.
-You (generally) only get one shot at a first-time visitor.
+Users typically don’t stick around if their first attempt to interact with a page is unsuccessful.
 That’s why keeping a low FID is crucial.

 FID is also unique in one other way: it’s a field-only metric.

-It requires a real user to provide an input at a specific time.
+It requires a real user to provide input at a specific time.
 If there’s no input, there’s nothing to measure.
-And a user clicking on the same button at different times will produce a different result.
-But we’ll get into that in a bit.
+And a user clicking on the same button at different times will produce a different result, depending on which tasks are running on the main thread.
+We’ll talk more about the main thread later in this article.

 The first user interaction usually happens between First Contentful Paint (FCP) and Time To Interactive (TTI).
 However, if you’ve read our article on Total Blocking Time (TBT), you know that TBT also resides in the same area.